The COVID-19 outbreak has changed how countries, businesses, and humans function.

 Sides of the same coins, advantages, and disadvantages.

-Speaking as someone who'd any day prefer working from a cozy corner of my room, wfh can still get daunting.
-Thus, there is no hard line you can draw between advantages and disadvantages for Remote Working.
+Currently, as per statistics, 59% of the people are working from home.
+Speaking as someone who'd any day prefer working from a cozy corner, wfh can get daunting.
+Thus, there is no hard line you can draw between advantages and disadvantages for remote working.

 For instance, our content team is curling up in lofty armchairs with coffee mugs to create pieces on remote working.
 Meanwhile, our coders are kind of missing their 194 active tabs on 2 huge monitors.